Fort Wayne, Indiana: Media

+In the early 1970s, an alternative newspaper called the Fort Wayne Free Press was published in the city.

+Infrastructure

 Transportation

 Fort Wayne includes two municipal airports, both managed by the Fort Wayne–Allen County Airport Authority.
 Fort Wayne International Airport (FWA) is the city's primary commercial airport, with five airlines offering direct service to 13 domestic connections.
 The airport is Indiana's second busiest, with over 350,000 passenger enplanements in 2015.
-Fort Wayne International is also home to the 122d Fighter Wing's Fort Wayne Air National Guard Station.
+Fort Wayne International is also home to the 122nd Fighter Wing's Fort Wayne Air National Guard Base.
 Smith Field, in northern Fort Wayne, is used primarily for general aviation.

 Fort Wayne is served by a single Interstate, (Interstate 69), along with an auxiliary beltway (Interstate 469).
 Once the State Road 37 expressway between Bloomington and Martinsville is completed in 2018, filling a gap in I-69 that exists south of Indianapolis, the road will run south to Evansville; it currently runs north to the Canada–United States border at Port Huron, Michigan.
 In the coming years, I-69 will extend to the US–Mexico border in Texas, with branches ending in Laredo, Pharr, and Brownsville.
 Four U.S. Routes bisect the city, including US 24, US 27, US 30, and US 33.

 Five Indiana State Roads also meet in the city, including State Road 1, State Road 3, State Road 14, State Road 37, and State Road 930.
 Airport Expressway, a four-lane divided highway, links Fort Wayne International Airport directly to I-69.
 About 85 percent of residents commute alone by personal vehicle, while another eight percent carpool.

 Unlike most cities comparable to its size, Fort Wayne does not have an urban freeway system.
 In 1946, planners proposed a $27 million federally funded freeway, crossing east–west and north–south through downtown.
 Opponents successfully campaigned against the proposal, objecting to the demolition of nearly 1,500 homes at the time of the post-World War II housing shortage, while playing on fears that the project would force displaced minorities into white neighborhoods.
 In 1947, Fort Wayne residents voted down the referendum that would have allowed for its construction, dubbed the 'Anthony Wayne Parkway.'
 Beginning in 1962, construction commenced for I-69 in suburban Fort Wayne.

 The I-469 beltway around the southern and eastern fringes of Fort Wayne and New Haven was constructed between 1988 and 1995 as the largest public works project in Allen County history, at $207 million.